 Put Down the Heated Styling ToolsHey, naturalistas!
 A lot of people have been transitioning to their natural textured hair recently.
 However, contrary to what most people may perceive, women have been wearing their hair natural for a long time.
 Think about women such as Erykah Badu, Ledisi, and the fantastic Jill Scott who have fiercely worn their natural coils and inspired women just like you and me to do the same.
 I applaud you for your decision and whether it's inspiration from a celebrity, wanting to eliminate the use of chemicals on your hair, or a more purpose-driven reason you’re in for a fantastic journey.
 The big chop for some can be a liberating experience, and for others, it can be a traumatic experience.
 However, you start to learn how to take care of your natural hair, and you begin to see its personality, and you begin to see more curl definition.
 I believe the least amount of manipulation is best for your natural hair.
 One habit you will have to get rid of is the use of heated styling tools.
 I know you will want to wear your hair straight every now and them, so you will use your flat iron.
 You may decide to stretch your hair by using a blow dryer for a particular style, but this repetitive styling can cause heat damage to your hair.
 In this article, I am going to help you keep your natural curls healthy by telling you how to correct heat damaged natural hair.
 Press play on your India Arie playlist and let's reminisce for a lil bit.
 I went back in time on you, but it's always good to do something that is nostalgic and inspirational.

-Heat damage occurs when you continuously use heated styling tools on your hair.
+What is Heat Damage?Heat damage occurs when you continuously use heated styling tools on your hair.
 Excessive heat on your natural hair can cause damage to the protein that protects your hair and gives it its strength.
 Therefore, if you are someone who likes to use curling irons, flat irons and blow dryers on your hair, it’s probably already heat damaged.
 Whether you set the flat iron temperature low or to 450 degrees Fahrenheit you still can damage the cuticle of the hair.
 The most obvious sign is the smell of burning hair.
 By the way, heat protectants don't protect your hair entirely from heat damage when you're using styling tools.

 Signs of Heat DamageThere are signs that you will start to see as your hair becomes more damage from the use of heated styling tools.
 Below are the most visible signs:

 - An increase in split ends